kishan-rajoria/CPP/L5/Readme.md

 ### **Key Takeaways**
 - Binary is the base of all computing systems.
 - Two’s complement is crucial for representing negative numbers.
-- Practice conversions to master binary systems and memory representation.
+- Practice conversions to master binary systems and memory representations.

 ### **Output**